crisschan/mcp-repo2llm/README.md

 ## Overview
 mcp-repo2llm is a MCP server  that transforms code repositories into LLM-friendly formats.
 A powerful tool that transforms code repositories into LLM-friendly formats, bridging the gap between traditional code bases and modern AI language models.
+This repo is based on [RepoToTextForLLMs](https://github.com/crisschan/RepoToTextForLLMs), which provides core functionality for converting repositories into LLM-readable formats.

 ## Motivation